Northeast Pollinator Plants

 Height: 1'-2'

-Notes: Oenothera pilosella (Meadow Evening Primrose) is a mat-forming, mid-summer flowering beauty, known to spread but easily removed if wanting in a garden setting.
+Notes: Oenothera biennis (Evening Primrose) is a mat-forming, mid-summer flowering biennial beauty, known to spread but easily removed if wanting in a garden setting.

 Agapostemon splendens (Brown-Winged Striped-Sweat bee)